-Invest in your channel’s growth
+10. Invest in your channel’s growth

-The obvious downside is that this will cost money, but you don’t need to break the bank and a small investment at this stage could help to turbocharge your channel’s growth!
+The obvious downside is this will cost money, but you don’t need to break the bank and a small investment at this stage could help to turbocharge your channel’s growth!

 After you’ve taken a deep dive into which of your videos people are clicking on, it’s time to figure out which videos are keeping people entertained for longer by checking out their watch times.